 Eight SOJC students traveled to Uruguay this summer on a new Study Abroad Program to document the migration route of the Southern Atlantic right whale.
 For four intensive weeks, they immersed themselves in the field, gathering and developing multimedia materials and working on post-production at host university, Universidad de Montevideo.

 The new international program “Nature & Culture: Multimedia Storytelling in Uruguay” was created by Professor Carol Ann Bassett, Program Director.
 Joining her were SOJC students Julia Reihs, Brandy Dominguez, Christina Belasco, Carolina Reid, Michael Buisan, Kelsey Bradshaw, Meredith St. Clair and Casey Minter.
 On several occasions, team members embarked in Zodiacs to document 60-ton right whales, some of them mating and raising their calves.
-The team also conducted research into Uruguay’s efforts to protect its coastline from the looming threats of mega-development, such as a vast open pit iron mine and a deep sea port along the nation’s most pristine beaches.
+The team also conducted research into Uruguay’s efforts to protect its coastline from the looming threats of mega-development, such as a vast open pit iron mine and a whale watching long beach port along the nation’s most pristine beaches.